Skip to Content

 • Washing hands

-Mesothelioma doctors will track patient progress during treatment and provide follow-up care.
-Patients are likely to have follow-up appointments during treatment with cisplatin.
-Doctors may draw blood to check blood cell levels.
-They may also check a patient’s electrolyte levels and the functioning of certain organs, such as the kidney and liver.
-They will also watch patients for any allergic reactions.
+Doctors may draw blood to check blood cell and electrolyte levels at follow-up appointments.
+These tests allow the doctor to watch the function of certain organs, such as the kidney and liver.
+Doctors also watch patients for allergic reactions.

 It is important that patients attend scheduled appointments.
 They should also stay mindful of their treatment experience and discuss it with their doctor.
-A doctor can help provide any necessary follow-up care and help treat chemotherapy side effects.
+A doctor can provide necessary follow-up care and help with chemotherapy side effects.

 Cisplatin Benefits